-This guidance will provide graphic examples on good and bad best practice on a number of lighting scenarios and if a lighting designer is needed.
-It will highlight the main issues, considerations and technical requirements for;
+This guidance will provide graphic examples on good and bad best practice on a number of lighting scenarios and suggest whether a lighting designer is needed.
+It will highlight the main issues, considerations and technical requirements for:

-- Domestic and minor lights purchasing recommendations. - Small commercial lighting where minor lights will mostly be used. - Farms lighting and internal spill. - Sports Lighting including equestrian. - Large commercial lighting where standards should be used. - Road lighting.
+- domestic and minor lights purchasing recommendations; - small commercial lighting where minor lights will mostly be used; - · farms lighting and internal spill; - sports Lighting including equestrian; - large commercial lighting where standards should be used; and - road lighting.